Health and Safety Legal Duties

 - attend the meeting of such a committee as a representative of the workforce.

-If an accident does occur in the workplace, you should ensure that details of the incident are recorded and that no new risks have developed as a result of the accident.
+Health and Safety Legal Duties – If an accident does occur in the workplace, you should ensure that details of the incident are recorded and that no new risks have developed as a result of the accident.
 In some cases, you will also be required to report the accident to the Health and Safety Executive (HSE).

-You are required to report accidents which:
+You are required to report accidents that:

 - cause someone’s death